Near Laona in Forest County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1975 by the Wisconsin Historical Society.
 (Marker Number 207.)

 Location.
 45° 32.885′ N, 88° 40.504′ W. Marker is near Laona, Wisconsin, in Forest County.
-Marker is on State Highway 32 0.1 miles south of Starks Settlement Road, on the left when traveling Touch for map.
+Marker is on State Highway 32 0.1 miles south of Starks Settlement Road, on the left when traveling south.
 Marker is at a highway pull-off within the Nicolet National Forest.
+Touch for map.
 Marker is in this post office area: Laona WI 54541, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 8 miles of this marker, measured as the crow flies.
 Northern Highland (approx. 7.9 miles away).